-A no fuss, no frills Portuguese cafe near Portobello Road in Notting Hill.
+Lisboa Patisserie is a no fuss, no frills Portuguese cafe near Portobello Road in Notting Hill.
 Inside it’s a little rough around the edges and you’ll usually see a group local men sat outside smoking while digging into one of their delicacies.
-They sell a whole load of Portguese pastries and cakes, but of course are mostly famous for their glossy, caramelised custard tarts.
-Expect a long queue, speedy service and table seats that turn around quickly.
+They sell a whole load of Portuguese treats but are most famous for their traditional, glossy and flaky custard tarts.
+Expect a long queue, speedy service and tables that turn around quickly.
 Take a detour here if you’re around the market.

 2. Taberna do Mercado, Spitalfields Market.

 For the indulgent.

-A classy, Portuguese restaurant in Spitalfields Market that serves dainty but indulgent pastel de nata for a teatime treat or after dinner dessert.
-This is the only one I’ve had that ACTUALLY OOZES smooth, creamy, liquid custard when you bite into it.
-Not really a grab and go nata, more of a grab a friend for a nice afternoon nata.
-A little birdy tells me they do this by the slice too!!
+Taberna is a classy, Portuguese restaurant in Spitalfields Market that serves dainty but indulgent pastel de nata for a teatime treat or after dinner dessert.
+This is the only one I’ve tried that ACTUALLY OOZES smooth, creamy, liquid custard when you bite into it.
+Not really a grab and go kind of nata.
+More of a take your time one.
+A little birdy tells me they do this by the slice too!

 4. Galeta, South Bank Market

 For the adventurous.

-You can’t miss Galeta at Southbank Food Market just up from the London eye.
-Their stall is piled high with massive cookies and of course rows of natas.
-They do a classic custard, sweet raspberry or fresh blueberry, and the whole sharp fruity thing together with the rich custard.
-Wow.
-Mind blown.
-It’s also 4 for £5, and who ever just eats one…
+You can’t miss Galeta at Southbank Food Market just up from the London Eye.
+Their stall is piled high with massive cookies and of rows of pastel de natas.
+They do classic custard, sweet raspberry or fresh blueberry versions, and the whole sharp fruity thing together with the rich custard is delish.
+4 for £5 too, and whoever just eats one!

 5. Canela, Covent Garden

 For the serious types.

-A trendy tapas and wine bar in the heart of Covent Garden.
+Canela is a trendy tapas and wine bar in the heart of Covent Garden.
 Think work lunches and people catching up over coffee during the day and wine in the evening.
-A taste of portugal in central London, they do great savoury food, a large selection of wine and some very delicate natas.
-If you feel the urge to splurge get all three, or just pop in for a hot drink and crispy nata.
-Like me!
+A taste of Portugal in central London, they offer a large savoury menu as well as their very delicate natas.
+A lovely place for a weekend coffee and treat stop if youre in central London.

 6. I love Natas, Seven Dials